Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

 Proposition \ref{prop:insurerutilityoptimalmenu} studies the insurer's utility at the optimum, and shows that the monotonicity of this utility with respect to the agent's type $\theta$ depends on the optimal marginal retention.
-In particular, if full coverage is provided to the agent at the optimum, the insurer's utility decreases with the agent's type $\theta$.
+In particular, when partial coverage is provided, the insurer has a higher utility at the optimum from higher types, who are more risk averse, if \eqref{eq:inequality_condition} holds.
+If full coverage is provided to the agent at the optimum, the insurer's utility decreases with the agent's type $\theta$.
 An implication of this is that for higher types, who are more risk averse and face stochastically larger losses, the insurer's utility is lower than for lower risk types, as intuition would suggest.
-If, in contrast, zero coverage is provided to the agent, i.e., the agent retains the entire loss, we saw in Lemma \ref{le:IRimplication} that the insurer's utility in this case is equal to zero, and hence the participation constraint binds.
+If, in contrast, zero coverage is provided to the agent, i.e., the agent retains the entire loss, we saw in Lemma \ref{le:IRimplication} that the insurer's utility is equal to zero, and hence the participation constraint binds leaving them indifferent between participating or not in the market.
 Consequently, the insurer's utility is neither increasing nor decreasing in the agent's type.
-Finally, when partial coverage is provided, the insurer has a higher utility at the optimum from higher types, who are more risk averse, if \eqref{eq:inequality_condition} holds.